(Origin of Okayama)

 Then you can go to the reception of the shrine office

-to purchase items such as amulets or walk around the precinct.
+to purchase items, such as traditional amulets, or walk around the precinct.

 - Guide Map